How Sheffield geographers are working to combat climate change

 Julie is a climate scientist who works on Antarctic climate change, and also on reconstructing past climate from historical data.
 She is currently using measurements of atmospheric pressure from the logbooks of ships sailing the Southern Ocean to understand past changes in the winds around the Antarctic, work funded by the Leverhulme Trust.
 She was a contributing author on the Intergovernmental Panel on Climate Change Fourth and Fifth Assessment Reports.

 Dr Ruth Little, Lecturer in Human Geography

-Agriculture plays a key role in contributing to the greenhouse gas (GHG) emissions that cause climate change, accounting for approximately 10% of emissions in the UK and 10-12% globally.
-In January 2019, the National Farmers Union announced its ambition to achieve net zero GHG emissions by 2040.
-Ensuring that this happens will require changes to the way that farmland is managed in the future.
-The UK’s exit from the EU could help to achieve some of the landscape-scale changes that will be required to achieve climate change targets – in providing payments to farmers based upon the ‘public goods’ (environmental benefits) that they can provide.
-A ‘green Brexit’ is the broad aim, but the devil will be in the detail as to if and how this can be achieved and the extent to which climate targets can be met.
+Agriculture plays a key role in contributing to greenhouse gas (GHG) emissions that cause climate change, accounting for approximately 10% of emissions in the UK and 10-12% globally.
+In January 2019, the National Farmers Union announced its ambition to achieve net-zero GHG emissions by 2040.
+Ensuring that this happens will require changes to the way that farmland is managed in the future - the UK’s exit from the EU could help to achieve some of the landscape-scale changes, in providing payments to farmers based upon the ‘public goods’ (environmental benefits) that they can provide.
+A ‘green Brexit’ is the broad aim, but the devil will be in the detail as to if and how this can be achieved, and the extent to which climate targets can be met.

 Join an international community of geographers and help tackle the biggest issues in our changing world.